Single transferable vote: Vote transfers and quota

 STV systems primarily differ in how they transfer surplus votes and in the size of the quota.
 For this reason, it has been suggested that STV can be considered a family of voting systems rather than a single system.

 If fair results are to be produced and the number of candidates is fixed, a quota must be set such that any candidate who receives that many votes is elected.
 The quota, if used, must be set at a level where no more candidates can reach quota than there are seats to be filled.
 It cannot be so small that more candidates can be elected than the number of open seats, but the smaller it is, the fairer the result.
 There are several ways to specify quotas.

 The Droop quota is the one most commonly used.
 It is generally considered to be the absolute lowest number that elects the correct number of candidates to fill the available seats, at least based on the original number of votes cast.

 The Droop quota is given by the floor function formula:

-The Droop quota is an extension of the majoritarian principle of requiring a 50% + 1 majority in single-winner elections under instant-runoff voting.
-Using Droop means 25% plus 1 is the quota in a three-seat contest because no more than three people can each have 25% of the vote + 1; using Droop means 10% of the vote + 1 is the quota in a nine-seat district because no more than nine people can each have 10% of the vote + 1, and so on.
+where $\lfloor \ldots \rfloor$ produces the integer less than or equal to its argument.
+The Droop quota is an extension of the majoritarian principle of a successful candidate having to get at least 50% + 1 in single-winner elections.
+No one else can get as much.
+In a three-seat contest, 25% plus 1 is the Droop quota because no more than three people can each have 25% of the vote + 1; using Droop means 10% of the vote + 1 is the quota in a nine-seat district because no more than nine people can each have 10% of the vote + 1, and so on.

 Droop being relatively low means that the largest party, if it has the majority of votes, is likely to take the majority of the seats in a district.
+Additionally, a small party may have a chance to take a seat.